BeFound SEO Dublin

 And this means you can use this approach in order to make your brick-and-mortar business discoverable so that local customers and those who happen to be in your area can easily find it.

-In a nutshell, local SEO refers to the branch of SEO marketing focused on helping businesses rank higher in Google in their local area and establish a strong local online presence.
+In a nutshell, local SEO refers to the branch of SEO marketing focused on helping businesses rank higher in Google in their local area and establish a strong local online presence, which is why local SEO is important.
 This means that your business website will show up in relevant local search results only if it’s properly optimized.
+Many companies might benefit from hiring professionals who offer specialized local SEO services to effectively implement strategies for driving traffic and generating leads.

 88% of consumers who perform a local search on their smartphone, visit, or contact a store within just a day.
 It’s obvious that implementing a local SEO strategy will drive more foot traffic to your business.
 Even though not a lot of potential customers physically visit your store or shop at the moment, due to the current situation, it’s still important to stay on their radar and target those situated in your geographical area.